eGenix/egenix-telegram-antispam-bot/README.md

 - 0.6.0:
   - Catch weird error from Telegram when deleting conversations; this seems to sometimes fail, probably due to a glitch on their side
+  - Made the math and char entry challenges a little harder
 - 0.5.0:
   - Output version number when starting up the bot
   - Add more PyPI project links